sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 ## Supported UDM Schema Version

-This utility is optimized for UDM schema version 20.
-With version 20, a new set of metadata tables with full history is available, which eliminates the need to incrementally load metadata tables.
+This utility is optimized for UDM schema version 22.
+As of version 20, a new set of metadata tables with full history is available, which eliminates the need to incrementally load metadata tables.

-> **WARNING:** If you upgrade from a previous version of this utility and you use other than the latest published metadata of objects, please adjust your data source to point to the md_*_all tables of those objects instead of the corresponding md_* tables.
+> **WARNING:** If you upgrade from UDM schema version 19 or earlier, you may want to adjust your queries to point to the md_\*\_all tables, introduced with version 20, instead of the corresponding md_\* tables.
+Queries that use only the latest published version of an object, such as tasks, do not require any changes.

 ## Pre-requisites
 To set up the ci360-udm-db-loader, you need access to a supported database.
 Also note the ci360-udm-db-loader does not download the UDM data.
 It is built and tested to use data downloaded via the ci360-download-client-sas utility.

+> **NOTE:** A Python alternative for this tool is available in the same repository.

 So before you deploy this tool make sure you have
 1.	https://github.com/sassoftware/ci360-download-client-sas deployed